What is Humanity Protocol (H)?

 1. Purpose & Value Proposition

-Built as a zkEVM Layer-2 on Ethereum, the protocol uses:
+Built as a zkEVM Layer-2 chain, the protocol combines:

 Conclusion